Flying with a Dog in Australia: The Ultimate Guide

 At the moment, the only pet bookings that can be made directly with REX for carriage as “checked baggage” are regional flights within NSW and Victoria operated by Saab 340 turbo-prop aircraft.
 For these flights, pets are dropped off at the check-in in their crate and they fly as excess baggage, similar to flying a golf bag.

-However, like for all excess baggage, there is a weight and size limit, otherwise your pet must fly as freight.
-The maximum weight of both your pet and crate is restricted to 30kg.
+However, like for all excess baggage, there is a size limit, otherwise your pet must fly as freight.
 The maximum crate size is restricted to 85cm high x 77cm wide x 131cm long.
 (And crates often need to be larger than you expect, to meet the IATA guidelines.)
+Excess baggage also generally has a weight limit of 32kg.

 For regional flights in South Australia and Western Australia, you will need to book and lodge your pet with Qantas Freight.
 This is because both Adelaide and Perth Airports don’t allow animals other than assistance dogs in the terminal.

-For regional flights in Queensland, dogs are similarly not allowed in the terminals of Brisbane, Cairns, Gold Cost and Townsville Airports.
+For regional flights in Queensland, dogs are similarly not allowed in the terminals of Brisbane, Cairns and Townsville Airports.
 For pets flying on these flights, you need to book and lodge your pet with Dogtainers, a pet transport company.

-The majority of dog breeds are permitted to fly in Australia, with some conditions.
+The majority of dog breeds are permitted to fly in the hold on flights in Australia, with some restrictions.

 Flying Dangerous and Strong Dog Breeds

-Other strong dog breeds are permitted to travel as long as they travel in a special non-plastic crates, such as the CR-82 crate or an airline approved guard dog cage.
+Other strong dog breeds are permitted to travel in the hold as long as they travel in a special non-plastic crates, such as the CR-82 crate or an airline approved guard dog cage.
 Qantas singles out American Staffordshire Terriers as requiring these crates.

 Flying Snub-Nosed or Brachycephalic Breeds

-The second main category with special caveats for flying are snub-nosed or brachycephalic breeds, as these breeds are more likely to experience breathing difficulties and heat stress.
+The second main category with special caveats for flying in the hold are snub-nosed or brachycephalic breeds, as these breeds are more likely to experience breathing difficulties and heat stress.

-Some overseas airlines forbid these breeds from flying in the hold, but both Virgin Australia and Qantas permit them to fly, subject to extra conditions.
-(REX does not permit brachycephalic breeds to fly either as excess baggage or freight.)
+Some overseas airlines forbid these breeds from flying in the hold.
+REX also does not fly brachycephalic breeds.
+However, both Virgin Australia and Qantas permit them to fly, subject to extra conditions.

 With both Qantas and Virgin Australia, short-nosed breeds can only be booked through an approved pet transport company.
 The transport companies are aware of the additional regulations that may apply, including being restricted to early morning or evening flights, plus larger crate requirements.

-Both Qantas and Virgin have their own list of the affected breeds, with Virgin also including cross-breeds, while Qantas does not.
-Check the airline specific list.
+Both Qantas and Virgin have their own list of the affected breeds.
+Check the relevant airline list.
+You may need to sign extra forms to fly brachycephalic breeds or cross-breads.

 Flying Large Dogs